pateldeep20/LearatRise/README.md

 # LearatRise
 I love my India.
-This is Branch 1.
+This is a  Branch 1.
-This is Branch 2.
+This is  a Branch 2.